Warsame-Egal/nba-live-tracker/nba-tracker-api/app/docs/API_DOCUMENTATION.md

 #### Search Players and Teams

-Combined search endpoint that returns both matching players and teams in a single response.
+Unified search endpoint that returns matching players and teams in a single response.

 ```http
 GET /api/v1/search?q={query}